melineWb/hwl21/README.md

 ## Usage

-`grunt default` - has default settings for build projects:
+`grunt build` - has default settings for build project:

 1. concat - concat all js files from `dev/scripts/` to file `dist/scripts/app.js`.
 If you need do just this you can use `grunt concat`
 2. uglify - minified app.js.
 You can use just `grunt uglify`